etymology/etymology.github.io/_posts/2018-02-15-fool-physician.md

 ---
-title: "Every Man at Forty is a Fool or His Own Physician"
+title: "Etymology: Every Man at Forty is a Fool or His Own Physician"
 excerpt: "Tracing the origins of a saying quoted by Sidgwick"
 comments: true
 categories: